Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Requirements

-- JDK version 17 or later.
+- JDK version 17 or later
-- [Lightstreamer Server](https://lightstreamer.com/download/) version 7.4.2 or later (check the `LS_HOME/GETTING_STARTED.TXT` file for the instructions).
+- [Lightstreamer Server](https://lightstreamer.com/download/) version 7.4.2 or later (check the `LS_HOME/GETTING_STARTED.TXT` file for the instructions)
-- A running Kafka broker or Kafka Cluster.
+- A running Kafka broker or Kafka Cluster

 ### Deploy